hashicorp/terraform-provider-azurestack/website/docs/index.html.markdown

 # Creating Credentials

-Terraform supports authenticating to Azure through a Service Principal - [this page explains how to Create a Service Principal](authenticating_via_service_principal.html).
+Terraform supports authenticating to Azure Stack through a Service Principal - [this page explains how to Create a Service Principal](authenticating_via_service_principal.html).

 ## Example Usage